MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 -- *Slide* --

+## Allocations

+Can you all find the Allocations tab?

+-- *Slide End* --

+Please hold up a Red sticky note if you need help and a Green one once you have found it.

+*Allocations* is an important tab: Remember, once you’ve exhausted your trial project, this is where you come.
+It’s basically an online form that allows you to apply for a project with enough resources to support your research.

+-- *Slide* --

+## Extend trial project

+Is there an option to convert your trial project on the allocation form?

+Hold up a

+* Red sticky note for "No"
+* Green sticky note for "Yes"

+-- *Slide End* --

+Again, the greens have it.

+You can also request to have your  project/tenant extended.
+You do this by selecting the "Convert project trial" option when filling in the allocation request form.

+-- *Slide* --

 You can think of the Dashboard we've just explored as the cockpit/drivers seat for an entire Data Centre - <br /> BUT it is a car/plane you can crash!!! <br />
 And we *want* you to crash it and restart it regularly...<br />